Green Manure – Phacelia

 Phacelia is my favourite summer green manure.
 As the German name ‘Bee’s Friend’ shows it is also one of the best plants for attracting beneficial wildlife.

-Sowing: From late March to September.
+From late March to September.

 Sprinkle the seeds over a finely raked soil.

-Cover 7 square metres.
+Covers approx. 7 square metres.

 More on summer green manures

 In nature bare soil doesn’t exist.
 Even after natural disasters such as fires or earthquakes, nature immediately wants to cover itself up again and heal its wounds.
-The problem with bare soil is that valuable plant nutrients will leach out of the soil and disappear into the groundwater or rivers and lakes and possibly cause pollution.
+The problem with bare soil is that valuable plant nutrients will leach out of the soil and disappear into the groundwater or rivers and lakes.
+This can possibly cause pollution.
 The fact that there are no plant roots which hold the soil together makes it more prone to erosion either through wind or water.
 Also a bare soil will end up quite lifeless.
 There is simply no food for the billions of living creatures that normally inhabit a fertile soil.

 The ideal time to dig in a green manure crop is just before flowering as all the nutrients and goodness of a plant goes into the flowering and seed process.
 With phacelia I always make an exception though: I always let them flower simply to attract the myriad of living creatures that enjoy the flowers just as much as I do.